Estimated reading time: 9 minutes

 Hypogonadism may be caused by an abnormality of the testicles themselves (primary hypogonadism) or by a disorder of the pituitary or hypothalamus (secondary hypogonadism).

 Hypogonadism may be congenital or may begin before puberty or during adulthood.
 The symptoms of hypogonadism depend on the age it develops.
-For example, hypogonadism that occurs during fetal development may prevent the formation of healthy male genitals.

 The development of hypogonadism in adult males may cause erectile dysfunction, loss of libido, infertility, decreased muscle mass, decreased facial and body hair growth, development of breast tissue (gynecomastia), loss of bone mass (osteoporosis), and emotional changes.
 These symptoms will be reflected by low blood levels of testosterone.